indiana-university/rivet-docs/content/components/navigation/dropdown.md

         description: |
             - **NOTE**: This method is deprecated and should be replaced with the newer `Dropdown.open()` and `Dropdown.close()` methods.
             - Closes **all** open dropdowns.
+events:
+    -
+        title: "dropdownOpen"
+        description: |
+            Emitted when the Dropdown is opened (using the `Dropdown.open()` method, or the `data-dropdown-toggle` attribute).
+The value of the modal `data-dropdown-toggle` attribute is also passed along (if it exists) via the custom event’s detail property and is available to use in your scripts as `event.detail.name()`
+    -
+        title: "dropdownClose"
+        description: |
+            Emitted when the Dropdown is closed (using the `Dropdown.close()` method, or the `data-dropdown-toggle` attribute).
+The value of the modal `data-dropdown-toggle` attribute is also passed along (if it exists) via the custom event’s detail property and is available to use in your scripts as `event.detail.name()`
 ---
 ## Dropdown example
 {{< example lang="html" >}}<div class="rvt-dropdown">